A Big Nasty Plant That Burns Like Hell Has Been Discovered in Virginia for the First Time

 The sighting has since been officially confirmed by state officials, the AP reported Monday.

 The giant hogweed, part of the carrot family of all things, typically lives around 3 to 5 years.
-It usually lays dormant in the winter, only to sprout leaves anew in the spring and summer during its first year of life.
+It usually lies dormant in the winter, only to sprout leaves anew in the spring and summer during its first year of life.
 Later on in its life cycle, the plant also produces distinctive, beautiful white flowers at the top that obscure its toxicity.

 Exaggerated blindness fears aside, the hogweed is a legitimate nuisance that ecologists are rightfully worried about.
 In Virginia, it’s one of three Tier 1 noxious weeds, meaning it’s considered a major threat to the surrounding agricultural environment.
 In states where it’s become endemic, the plant is routinely exterminated and monitored to make sure it doesn’t get out of control.